Mortgage

 Click on your state to see what exemptions are available and get a link to more information.
 Note that seniors are defined as those 65 and older.
 If you’re curious how your state stacks up, here’s where homeowners pay the highest and lowest property taxes.

-Limit improvement and remodeling projects.
-If you construct an enclosed porch to your home, build a deck in the backyard or install a large tool shed, your home’s value will likely go up and with it, your property tax.
+• Limit improvement and remodeling projects.
+If you construct an enclosed porch to your home, build a deck in the backyard or install a large tool shed, your home’s value will likely increase and with it, your property tax bill.

-Talk with the assessor.
-Look at how much your neighbors’ homes are valued — if another home identical to yours is valued lower, call the assessor and ask if there could have been an error.
+• Talk with the assessor.
+Look at your neighbors’ home values — if another home identical to yours is valued lower, call the assessor and ask if there could’ve been an error.
 You could also pay to have an independent appraiser give a second opinion.

-File a tax appeal.
+• File a tax appeal.
 If you notice that your tax bill itself has errors — such as the wrong square footage — file a tax appeal with your local government.
-A lawyer may be able to help you with this.
+A lawyer may be able to help you with this process.

 Today's Mortgage Rates